 They used to allow action cameras and cellphones, but due to recent cases wherein too many have been lost by accident at sea, it is no longer allowed.
 (I was able to bring along my GoPro though as of December 2019 even when this rule was implemented, so it might be up to the staff’s discretion).

 Yes, it’s right beside the spot where you will claim your life jacket.
-As I’ve also previously mentioned, there are a lot of lifeguards on the inflatable area; after all, ensuring everybody’s safety is Inflatable Island’s priority (apart from ensuring everybody’s enjoyment -wink-).
+As I’ve also previously mentioned, there are a lot of lifeguards on the inflatable area; after all, ensuring everybody’s safety is Inflatable Island’s priority.

 Swimsuits, board shorts, bikinis, speedos, etc. can be worn.
 But they do HIGHLY recommend the use of rash guards and/or swim leggings to prevent sunburn and rashes — besides, this is a slip and slide adventure!
 Additionally, make sure that you’re not wearing anything with buttons, zippers, or any sharp objects.
 This also includes earrings, watches, or rings since it might damage the inflatable floats.
 Once you’re on shore, naturally, you may wear whatever you desire!